 Early Warning Satellites: the SBIRS/STSS Programs.
 Among the most prominent DOD space programs are efforts to develop new early warning satellites (see CRS Report RS21148).
 Briefly, DOD is attempting to develop more capable satellites to provide early warning of foreign missile launches, and to support missile defense objectives.
 The Space Based InfraRed System (SBIRS) was proposed and approved in the FY1996 DOD budget.
 It evolved to envision satellites in both high orbits and low orbits.
 The high orbit system, SBIRS-High, is managed by the Air Force, and would replace existing Defense Support Program satellites, with the primary goal of detecting missiles when they are launched.
-The low orbit system was called SBIRS-Low, but was renamed the Space Tracking and Surveillance System (STSS) in 2002.
+The low orbit system (STSS) in 2002.
 STSS is managed by the Missile Defense Agency (MDA), and would track missiles from launch to intercept or reentry; track warheads deployed from the missiles; discriminate between warheads and decoys; and pass data to other systems that would attempt to intercept and destroy the missiles or warheads.